Spark deficient Gabor frames

 \section{Introduction}

-The Gabor frame of a function $f\in L^2(\RR)$ is the set of all time--frequency translates of $f$, that is, the set of all functions of the form $e^{2\pi ixy}f(x-t)$, for $y,t\in\RR$, and it is a fundamental concept in time--frequency analysis and frame theory \cite{P13}.
+The Gabor frame of a function $f\in L^2(\RR)$ is the set of all time-frequency translates of $f$, that is, the set of all functions of the form $e^{2\pi ixy}f(x-t)$, for $y,t\in\RR$, and it is a fundamental concept in time-frequency analysis and frame theory \cite{P13}.
 The function $f$ usually represents a signal, $t$ the time delay, and the pointwise multiplication by $e^{2\pi ixy}$ is the frequency ``shift''.
-Through sampling and periodization \cite{C03} one passes to the finite version of a Gabor frame, namely the shift--frequency translates of a complex function defined on a finite cyclic group.
-Even though finite dimensional Gabor frames were studied in order to analyze the properties of continuous signals, they later developed an interest on their own.
+Through sampling and periodization \cite{C03} one passes to the finite version of a Gabor frame, namely the shift-frequency translates of a complex function defined on a finite cyclic group.
+Even though finite dimensional Gabor frames were studied in order to analyze the properties of continuous signals, they later developed an interest of their own.

-A conjecture by Heil, Ramanathan, and Topiwala from 1996 \cite{HRT96} states that any finite set of a Gabor frame of a nonzero $f\in L^2(\RR)$ is linearly independent, and it is still open.
-Here, we will address the discrete version of this conjecture\footnote{In any case, we fall into either one of the following two extremes: either there are no full spark Gabor frames, or they do exist for almost all functions $f$, see Proposition \ref{extremes}.}, whether there exist full spark Gabor frames, when the function is defined on a finite abelian group, $G$.
-As this set consists of $\abs{G}^2$ elements in a $\abs{G}$-dimensional space, we require that any selection of $\abs{G}$ vectors is linearly independent, which is the definition of the full spark property.
-This problem has been completely solved by the author when $G$ is cyclic \cite{M15}.